Shore Line Trolley Museum: History

+In August 2011, Hurricane Irene caused the worst flooding in the museum's history, with water up to 2 feet deep covering the grounds and almost 90 streetcars damaged.
+The damaged portion of the streetcar line returned to operation in May 2012, while repair of streetcars continued.

 The collection also includes a small number of "trackless trolleys" (trolley buses) and motor buses (diesel- or gasoline-powered buses).
 In fall 2008, construction was started on a short trolley bus line, to allow the museum's trolley buses to operate.
-The planned line is a loop about 750 ft long, with a branch into the maintenance and storage building.
+The line is a loop about 750 ft long, with a branch into the maintenance and storage building.
 The first section was tested under power in April 2009 by 1947-built ACF-Brill trolley bus 205, which the museum acquired from the Philadelphia trolley bus system when it was retired from service by SEPTA in 1981.
-Construction of the line was about half completed as of September 2010 and due to continue in 2011.
-Regular operation – proposed to take place about once a month – is not expected to begin before 2012.
-The Shore Line Museum also owns two other trolley buses, ex-Philadelphia 210, identical to No. 205 (and acquired at the same time) and being used only as a source of parts, and ex-Massachusetts Bay Transportation Authority (Boston-area) 4037, a 1976 Flyer E800 which the museum acquired in 2009 and which is also able to operate on the line.
+Construction of the line was about 70% completed by mid-2011, but was suspended when flooding from Hurricane Irene led to a change in priorities.
+Construction later resumed, and the trolley bus line was completed in 2017.
+Regular operation – proposed to take place about once a month – has not yet begun (as of 2023), because the vehicles need more work (such as painting) before they are considered ready for public rides.
+The Shore Line Museum also owns two other trolley buses: Ex-Massachusetts Bay Transportation Authority (Boston-area) 4037 is a 1976 Flyer E800 which the museum acquired in 2009 and which was able to operate at the museum at that time; it is not operational as of 2023 but is expected to become serviceable again eventually.
+The other trolley bus is ex-Philadelphia 210, which is identical to No. 205 (and was acquired at the same time) and is being used only as a source of parts.